Lednerb/bilberry-hugo-theme/v4/README.md

 This guide is for `v4` version.
 For `v3`, please use this [guide](../v3-README.md).

 **IMPORTANT** `v3` will be supported until **August 31, 2024**.
 Only critical bugs will be fixed during this period, no new features will be implemented.
+If you want to migrate from `v3` to `v4`, please read the migration [guide](v4-migration-guide.md).

+For those who want to contribute to or customize the Bilberry Hugo theme, please see the developer [guide](v4-developer-guide.md).

 ----